GoogleChrome/lighthouse-ci/docs/getting-started.md

 If you're using `autorun`, setting `ci.upload.target` to `temporary-public-storage` in your `lighthouserc.json` is all that's necessary.
 The upload step will happen automatically.

-> Diffing between runs isn't available from temporary-public-storage; you have to run a LHCI server and setup your build to upload files there in order to get it.
+> Diffing between runs isn't available from `temporary-public-storage`, you have to run a LHCI server and setup your build to upload files there in order to get it.
 See [Lighthouse CI Server docs](the-lighthouse-ci-server) for details.

 ### The Lighthouse CI Server